mdbeckman/JSM2024/README.md

-# 2024-UKCOTS
+# JSM 2024

-Materials presented during 2024 UK Conference on Teaching Statistics (Manchester, UK)
+Materials presented during 2024 Joint Statistical Meetings (Portland, OR)

-Here's a landing page for the talk: <https://mdbeckman.github.io/UKCOTS2024/>
+Here's a landing page for the talk and materials: <https://mdbeckman.github.io/JSM2024/>